Did you know that you can configure your alias to match a specific pattern on ImprovMX using regular expressions?

 The “+anything” part is automatically added by ImprovMX.

-Note: This only works for @gmail.com domains, and not for G-Suite domains as it would require us to test if these domains are hosted by GMail first, slowly the email processing time.
+Note: This only works for @gmail.com domains, and not for G-Suite domains as it would require us to test if these domains are hosted by GMail first, slowing the email processing time.

 If your email provider also accepts the plus sign, don’t hesitate to let us know.
 We’ll add them to the list of accepted domains for the plus sign.